topnguyen/Elect/src/Web/Elect.Web.Middlewares/README.md

     + Use Middleware: `app.UseElectServerInfo()`.
     + Use: This middleware auto append Headers for `HttpResponse` about Server Info.

+ - GCCollectMiddleware
+    + Use Middleware: `app.UseGCCollect()`.
+    + Use: This middleware auto call GC Collect when response.

 ## [View Sample](../../../samples/Web/Elect.Sample.Web.Middlewares/README.md)

 ## License